symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Before sending an aggregate transaction to the network, Bob has to lock  ``10 nem.xem``.
+4. Before sending an aggregate transaction to the network, Bob has to lock ``10`` |networkcurrency|.
 Define a new :ref:`HashLockTransaction <hash-lock-transaction>` and sign it with Bob's account.

 .. example-code::